openstack/swift/doc/source/overview_ring.rst

 Then the ring builder calculates the replicanths wanted at each tier in the ring's topology based on dispersion.

-Then the ring calculates the maximum deviation on a single device between it's weighted replicanths and wanted replicanths.
+Then the ring builder calculates the maximum deviation on a single device between its weighted replicanths and wanted replicanths.

 Next we interpolate between the two replicanth values (weighted & wanted) at each tier using the specified overload (up to the maximum required overload).